diyaj1210/AI-PDF-Assistant/README.md

    - Click "Submit & Process" to analyze the documents

 2. **Ask Questions:**
-   - Type your question in the text input field
+   - Type your question related to the uploaded and processed PDF in the text input field
    - Press Enter or click to submit
    - Get instant, context-aware answers

 3. **View Chat History:**
-   - All conversations are saved in the session
    - Processed files are listed for reference

-### Example Questions You Can Ask

-- "What is the main topic of this document?"
-- "Summarize the key points from the PDF"
-- "What are the educational qualifications mentioned?"
-- "List all the skills mentioned in the resume"
-- "What experience does the person have?"
-- "What are the project details?"

 ## 📁 Project Structure